 There are so many yoga teachers training to choose from nowadays.
 Some can be completed in one month, others take several months to complete.
 Some focus on one type of yoga while others may mix several styles.
 And yet one thing is a constant.

-So why is yoga teacher training so expensive?
+So if you are wondering how much is a yoga certification and why is yoga teacher training so expensive?
 In this article, I will outline the 12 reasons yoga teacher training is expensive.

 First, let’s have a look at some commonly asked questions about yoga teacher training.